 View original post 611 more words

-While today’s event won’t be as thrilling as the one that I attended in Italy a few years ago, I am looking forward to tasting some great Brunello today in New York and to seeing good friends.
+While Monday’s event won’t be as thrilling as the one in Italy, I am looking forward to tasting some great Brunello in New York and to seeing good friends.
+I am also really looking forward to my trip to Tuscany to attend the Anteprime 2018 in February.
+I went for the first time in 2009 and it was so memorable I can’t wait to go back.

 This is a post about a memorable experience that I had last year right around this time when I was lucky enough to attend the Benvenuto Brunello tasting in Montalcino.
 The event held by the Consorzio is a huge draw for journalists.
 While the 2014 edition has already come and gone as well, I never had the chance to write up my impressions of the 2013 event, one of the most significant wine tastings I have ever attended.